 However, a growing number of real estate agents are bucking that outdated commission structure — providing exceptional service while helping their clients keep more of the profit from their home sale.

-On an average home valued at $450,000, Clever’s clients pocket an additional $9,000 in commission savings.
-Buyers can also get 0.5% cash back on their home purchase.
+On average, Clever’s clients pocket an additional $7,000 in commission savings.
+Buyers can also get cash back on their home purchase.

 You can interview as many local agents as you want until you find the right fit — or walk away at any time with no obligation.